JorgeETorradoF/Turtlebot3-Random-Point-Based-Autonomous-Exploration/README.md

 2. Make necessary modifications in your package's configuration files to include the exploration functionalities.

 3. Update your package's dependencies in the `CMakeLists.txt` and `package.xml` files.

-## Contributing

-Feel free to contribute to this project by opening issues or pull requests.
-Your feedback and improvements are highly appreciated!

-## License

-This project is licensed under the [MIT License](LICENSE).